msheliga1/uriHW14MVCBlog/README.md

     - npm run seed OR node seeds\index.js (from Develop dir using cmd tool) Connect to a database using Sequelize

-Invoke the application => server is started and the Sequelize models are synced to the MySQL database Insomnia Core API GET routes for all categories, products, or tags - data displayed in a formatted JSON Insomnia Core API GET by ID routes for one category, product, or tag - data displayed in a formatted JSON Insomnia Core API POST, PUT, and DELETE routes - successfully create, update, and delete db data
+Invoke  Sequelize models are synced to the MySQL database Insomnia Core API GET routes for all categories, products, or tags - data displayed in a formatted JSON Insomnia Core API GET by ID routes for one category, product, or tag - data displayed in a formatted JSON Insomnia Core API POST, PUT, and DELETE routes - successfully create, update, and delete db data the application => server is started and the

-Tables  - It took me over a (EF(F$)) ING hour to figure out that YOU intend ME to create these.
-Why can't you get someone who can create clear, complete, concise directions.
-IT'S LIKE THIS EVERY HW!
+Visit the site: taken to homepage: includes blog posts; nav links for homepage, dashboard and log in When I click on XXXx => taken to YYY
+Homepage option => homepage
+Other links in the navbar: Prompted to either sign up or sign in Choose to sign up => prompted to create username - password Sign-up button => user credentials are saved and I am logged into the site Sign in => prompted to enter my username and password WHEN I am signed in THEN I see navigation links for the homepage, the dashboard, and option to log out Homepage nav link => homepage and with existing blog posts = include post title and date created )(name?)
+Existing blog post => post title, contents, creator’s username, and date created and option to leave a comment Save comment => comment, creator and data saved and post updated Dashboard nav link => dashboard with my blog posts and the option to add a new blog post Add new post => prompted to enter both a title and contents for my blog post Create new post => title and contents saved - taken back to an updated dashboard with my new blog post An existing dashboard posts => delete or update my post and taken back to an updated dashboard Logout navbar option => signed out of the site
+Idle for more than a set time => THEN cam view posts and comments but need to log in before add, update, or delete posts

+Tables  - All have:  id Integer     NOT null    primary key    auto increment
 -------------
-Category
-    id Integer     NOT null    primary key    auto increment category_name    String    NOT null
-Product
-    id    Integer    NOT null    primary key    auto increment product_name    String    NOT null
-    price    Decimal    NOT null   Validates that the value is a decimal stock    Integer    NOT null    default value 10    Validates value is numeric category_id    Integer    References the category model's id Tag
-    id    Integer    Doesn't allow null values    Set as primary key    Uses auto increment tag_name    String
-ProductTag
-    id    Integer    Doesn't allow null values    Set as primary key    Uses auto increment product_id    Integer    References the product model's id tag_id    Integer    References the tag model's id
+User
+    Username
+    Password
+BlogPost
+    title       string  NOT NULL
+    contents    string  NOT NULL
+    created     date    NOT NULL
+    user        fk      NOT NULL
+Comment
+    contents String     NOT NULL
+    created     date    NOT NULL
+    user        fk      NOT NULL
+    blogPost    fk      NOT NULL